ST. LOUIS (KMOV.com) -- St. Louis voters could decide whether the city should privatize Lambert International Airport come this fall.

-If passed, possible changes of the airport would happen including expanding parking, consolidating the flight gates, increasing fees on shuttle, taxi and limo services and increasing cargo operations.
+If passed, changes to the airport could happen, including expanding parking, consolidating the flight gates, increasing fees on shuttle, taxi and limo services and increasing cargo operations.

 If voters pass the proposal, the city could enter into a lease agreement of at least $1.7 billion dollars with additional payments of at least $6.5 million.
 The lease would be up to 49 years.

 “We can directly address systemic issues around the city, like the root cause of crime.
 When we see these murders that continue to happen in our city, we have to be able to address the poverty in these neighborhoods,” said Board President Lewis Reed.

 Supporters say the money would be used to create safer neighborhoods, job development, vocational training, streets, bridges and the city infrastructure.

 Critics, however, have called the proposal half-baked and Alderwoman Cara Spencer says it's a rush job.